picarica/Marvel-modding-guide/README.md

 ### Export Settings

 1. Go to Edit > Project Settings > Packaging and Uncheck "Use IO Store"
+2. in the same windows Search for "cook everything" and make sure that is checked
-2. also Check Generate Chunks
+3. also Check Generate Chunks
-3. in main window click Platforms > Windows > Binary configuration = Shipping
+4. in main window click Platforms > Windows > Binary configuration = Shipping
-4. in the same window you can press Cook Content
+5. in the same window you can press Cook Content

 and we are done now we just copy new mod to our game files